MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

 Object anchors for Dynamics 365 Guides has the following limitations:

-- The Government Community Cloud (GCC) region is not supported.
+- The Government Community Cloud (GCC) region isn't supported.

-- If you switch from an object anchor to another anchor using **Change anchor method**, the saved position information for holograms is not migrated.
-Authors will need to check hologram placements.
+- If you switch from an object anchor to another anchor using **Change anchor method**, the saved position information for holograms isn't migrated.
+Authors should check hologram placements.

 - Objects that have moved or are moving may cause variable accuracy.